My Wife's Teacher

-My Wife's Teacher (Spanish:El profesor de mi mujer, El profesor de mi señora or El amor solfeando) is a 1930 comedy film directed by Robert Florey, and starring Imperio Argentina.
+My Wife's Teacher (Spanish: El profesor de mi mujer, El profesor de mi señora or El amor solfeando) is a 1930 comedy film directed by Robert Florey, and starring Imperio Argentina.
 It was made as the Spanish-language version of the German film Rendezvous.
 Such multi-language versions were common during the early years of sound.
 A separate French version as also released as Love Songs.
 The film's sets were designed by Julius von Borsody.

+Both the French film and this Spanish version were shot in Germany, in Berlin, in the UFA studios.

+Vicente Romero indicates that Armand Guerra also participated in the making of the film.
+Brian Taves credits Florey only for "supervising" the direction.